kabanero-io/kabanero-foundation/design/digest.md

 Not applicable.

-## Kabanero Operator

-Most of this specification applies to the Kabanero operator, but specifically:

 ## Kabanero Pipelines

 ### Stack Publish Pipeline
 A new stack build and publish pipeline is introduced, wired to an appsody stack repository.
 This pipeline will demonstrate the best practice procedures for making the new release available for new applications.

-### Build Validation

-### Deploy Validation
+### Pre-Build, Post-Build and Pre-Deploy Validation Steps

+The pre-build and pre-deploy pipeline steps are enhanced to support the governance policy and act accordingly.
+A new post-build step is produced to support the governance policy and act accordingly and added to the Kabanero default pipelines.

 ## Kabanero CLI and REST APIs

-The Kabanero CLI has methods for stacks and stack hubs.
-The CLI is updated to display active container digest-when-activated and current-digest value (if different.)
+ The CLI and REST APIs are updated for Stack related Read methods to display active container status `first-activation-digest` and `current-digest` value (if different.)

 ## Kabanero Guides

-A new guide is introduced to leverage the new stack pipeline.
+None.

 ## Kabanero Documentation